Home > Tool Steel Heat Treatment Technical Center > M2 Tool Steel Heat Treatment Guide

 5. Microstructure and Properties of Heat-Treated M2 Tool Steel

-• As-Quenched Microstructure: The steel after austenitizing and quenching is in a highly stressed state and susceptible to cracking.
+• As-Quenched Microstructure: The steel, after austenitizing and quenching, is highly stressed and susceptible to cracking.
 It consists primarily of martensite and retained austenite, along with undissolved alloy carbides.
 The martensite is initially highly stressed due to volumetric expansion during transformation from austenite.

 • Hardened and Tempered Microstructure: The final microstructure consists of tempered martensite containing various dispersions of iron and alloy carbides.
 This refined grain structure, with well-dispersed, hard “secondary hardening” carbides, contributes to M2’s combination of hardness, toughness, and excellent wear resistance.